Within This Page

 - Provide systems that are controllable and adjustable by the users without burdensome reliance on outside contractors and are accessible to internal users or contractors.

-- Consider wireless technology and mobile phones to enable workers to move effortlessly among spaces as their needs change.
+- Incorporate wireless technology and mobile phones to enable workers to move effortlessly among spaces as their needs change or to accommodate teleworking.

-- Provide a multiplicity of spaces for individual and group work.
+- Provide a multiplicity of spaces for individual and collaborative work.

 - Provide connections to internal networks and to the Internet throughout the workplace.
 See also WBDG Productive—Integrate Technological Tools.

 - Provide multiple places to meet and greet.

 - Consider providing informal workspaces in cafeterias, hallways, sitting areas, and other spaces that can easily be reconfigured.